Forum for Democracy: Defence

 Early on, FvD held a more pro-NATO stance but has since shifting to blaming NATO countries for the escalation of the Russo-Ukrainian War and since the 2022 Russian invasion of Ukraine has openly supported the Russian view of the conflict, with the party's current platform calling the invasion a "stupid NATO war against Russia."
-The party's original co-founder Henk Otten has criticised the FvD's stance on Russia and called Baudet a "Manchurian candidate" of Putin.
-Baudet has supported Dutch withdrawal from NATO.
-The FvD program currently calls for the Netherlands to "reconsider Dutch NATO membership" by holding a referendum on the matter and supports raising the defense budget once the Netherlands withdraws support for Ukraine.

 The FvD is alleged to have been among European parties who received funding from Russia to influence political debates according to a leaked report by the Czech intelligence service in 2024, although this was denied by Baudet who claimed the allegations were a "witch hunt" against the party.

 Middle East

 Initially, the FvD held a strongly pro-Israel attitude towards the Israeli–Palestinian conflict and Baudet stated in 2017 that the FvD supported Israel "unconditionally" by considering the country a democratic ally.
 However, the party began criticizing both sides following the start of the Gaza war and has become more critical of Israel's role with Baudet praising the pro-Palestinian DENK's stance on the conflict.
 In March 2024, Baudet and DENK's Stephan van Baarle were the only two parliamentary leaders in the House of Representatives to abstain on supporting a statement against antisemitism.
 Baudet has described Israeli actions as "ethnic cleansing" and suggested that Israel was planning to make money by selling new housing developments in the Gaza Strip.

-In 2024, Baudet expressed criticism of other European nationalist parties such as the PVV, Vlaams Belang, Lega and the Sweden Democrats for holding pro-Israel stances and supporting Ukraine and claimed that they consider "Israel more important than Europe."
+In 2024, Baudet expressed criticism of the PVV and Vlaams Belang for holding pro-Israel stances and supporting Ukraine and claimed that they consider "Israel more important than Europe."